virtual-labs/engineers-forum/ph4/services/experiment-life-cycle.md

 ### Lifecycle of a Hosting Request

-1. Requester raises a hosting request issue or requests rehosting.
+1. The requester raises a hosting request issue or requests rehosting.
 2. Upon successful hosting, the team adds the link to the issue.
 3. On failure, the team responds to the requester, who then fixes the issue and requests rehosting.
-4. Requester verifies the hosted link and approves or requests a revert.
+4. The requester verifies the hosted link and approves or requests a revert.
 5. Approval from the requester is required for sharing the hosted URL.

 ## FAQ

-**Can I change the Primary and Secondary GitHub Handle after submitting the experiment repository creation request?**

-Primary GitHub Handle should be static.
-It is recommended to create a separate handle for Virtual Labs development.
-Secondary Handles are fluid and can be updated freely.

 **Why use the Hosting Service?**